Lidia Yuknavitch

 Lidia Yuknavitch (/ˈjuːknəvɪtʃ/ YOOK-nə-vitch; born June 18, 1963) is an American writer, teacher and editor based in Oregon.
 She is the author of the memoir The Chronology of Water, and the novels The Small Backs of Children, Dora: A Headcase, and The Book of Joan.
-She is also known for her TED talk "The Beauty of Being a Misfit", which has been viewed over 3.2 million times, and her follow-up book The Misfit's Manifesto.
+She is also known for her TED talk, "The Beauty of Being a Misfit", and its associated book, The Misfit's Manifesto.

 Early life

-Yuknavitch was born Lidia Yukman in San Francisco, California.
-She grew up in a home where her father verbally, physically, and sexually abused her and her sister, and her alcoholic mother did not intervene.
+Lidia Yukman was born on June 18, 1963, in San Francisco, California, and raised in a Catholic family.
+Her father verbally, physically, and sexually abused her and her older sister, and her alcoholic mother did not intervene.
 As a teen, she was noticed by a "caring and methodical coach," who helped her move toward her dream of becoming a competitive swimmer.
 The family moved to Florida for additional training, and Yuknavitch began abusing alcohol.

 Yuknavitch relocated to Texas after high school, where she attended Austin Community College on a swimming scholarship.
 While attending college, she worked as a receptionist at the University of Texas at Austin.
-Yuknavitch had hopes of qualifying for the United States Olympic swimming team, but the boycott of the 1980 Olympic Games in Moscow and her own drug and alcohol abuse ended her competitive swimming career.
+Yuknavitch had hopes of qualifying for the United States Olympic swimming team, but her own drug and alcohol abuse ended her competitive swimming career.

 After losing her scholarship, Yuknavitch moved to Eugene, Oregon, and enrolled in the University of Oregon.
 There, she was one of the editors of Two Girls Review, which later became 2 Gyrlz Performative Arts.
-She received her PhD in English literature from the University of Oregon.
+She studied under Ken Kesey at the University of Oregon and earned her Ph.D. in English literature there.